 |Height: 105 cm (3'6")|

 Rouge the Bat (ルージュ・ザ・バット) is a is a recurring character in the Sonic the Hedgehog games and related media.
-Introduced during Sonic Adventure 2 in 2001, Rouge is a jewel thief and also an occasional government spy for G.U.N. and the United Federation.
+Introduced during Sonic Adventure 2 in 2001 as a villain, but in later titles starting with Sonic Heroes She became an anti-hero, Rouge is a jewel thief and also an occasional government spy for G.U.N. and the United Federation.
 A free agent regularly operating as an unrepentant criminal, Rouge can be found fighting against Sonic and his friends as often as with them, having teamed up with Dr. Eggman and Eggman Nega on more than one occasion.
 The bat is not above exploiting her charm and good looks if it helps her get what she wants: treasure, and lots of it.

 - 1 Personality and Traits